MarkBennett/lets-learn-react-hooks/README.md

     * fast reloading and start up by skipping bundling
     * can do another talk if there's interest
   * NOT comparing each hook with class components equivalent
+  * NOT going to spend time on CSS or styling

 ### Terms & Reminders
 <dl>